TickerSparkInvestor Intelligence

 Private CompanyPrivate Company

 No, Anthropic is not publicly traded.
-Retail investors can’t buy Anthropic stock directly today, so the realistic paths are public proxies, waiting for an IPO, or—if accredited—private secondary markets.
+Retail investors can’t buy Anthropic stock directly today, so the realistic paths are waiting for an IPO or looking at public AI names like Microsoft, Alphabet, and Amazon.

 What is Anthropic?